giliapatterson/CKMRnn/README.md

 `elephants/processing.R`: Script to processes empirical data for use in the simulation-based CKMR analysis.

+Output

+`elephants/simulations/kibale.png`: Map of Kibale to use in the simulation.

+`elephants/empirical_data/processed/`: Data frames with information about sampling, recaptures, and parent-offspring pairs in the empirical data.

 ### Simulation

 `elephants/simulations/Snakefile`: Snakemake workflow to generate training dataset.